BarkMulcher/Pre-Employment-Coding-Quiz/README.md

 -----------------------------------------
 ## Deployment:

-### Final commit and deployment currently do not have scoreboard functionality, but will be updated for this at a later date.
+### Due to a time constraint, I decided to abandon a redirect to a separate, dedicated scoreboard page.
+Final commit and deployment currently do not have scoreboard functionality (beyond a title and a "null" return), but will be updated for this at a later date.
 ------------------------------
 ## Resources: